Ron Hickman: The Workmate

-Hickman's inspiration for the Workmate came in 1961.
-While building a wardrobe, he had used an expensive Swedish chair as a sawhorse and inadvertently cut its leg off.
-His wife was not impressed and Hickman came up with a simple, multifunctional bench; a combination sawhorse and vice on a foldable alloy frame.
-It allowed its user to saw through timber without using the edges of chairs or tables.
+Hickman's inspiration for the Workmate came in 1961: While building a wardrobe, he used an expensive Swedish chair as a sawhorse and inadvertently cut its leg off.
+His wife was not impressed and Hickman came up with a simple, multifunctional bench; a combination sawhorse and vice on a foldable aluminium frame.
+It allowed the average DIYer, without ready access to a full woodworking shop, to saw through timber without improvising using the edges of chairs or tables.
 He then set up his own design company, Mate Tools, above a barn in Hoddesdon, Hertfordshire, and continued to refine his Workmate design.